 - The background can’t be transparent.
 It must have a solid colour.

 This step is really tricky.
 This is where you could find a bit of a problem because you must do the SVG right.
-If you have some definitions of the file that doesn’t comply, it will get an error.
+If you have some definitions of the file that doesn’t comply, it will generate an error.
 We’ll post a link below where you can validate the file as well.

 It’s also important to remember that your brand logo will be tiny on those little globes at each subscriber’s inbox.
 Make sure that your logo is recognizable within that space.